← The Signal

 Why 44.1 kHz exists at all

 By the time the CD reached the market in 1982, digital audio had hard constraints: storage, bandwidth, and manufacturing cost.
-44.1 kHz with 16-bit depth gave a Nyquist ceiling just above 20 kHz and approximately 96 dB of dynamic range.
-Enough for consumer playback and mass replication.
-It was not chosen because it is the ideal rate for all audio work.
-It was the best engineering compromise available for early-1980s hardware.
+44.1 kHz with 16-bit depth was the best engineering compromise available for early-1980s hardware.
+It gave a Nyquist ceiling just above 20 kHz and approximately 96 dB of dynamic range.
+Enough for consumer playback.
+Not a permanent answer to what sample rate audio work requires.

 Those constraints are gone.
-You are not pressing Red Book CDs in 2026.
-You are designing samples that will be pitched and stretched.
-You are stacking nonlinear processors and time-domain effects.
-You are sending stems over the internet to other producers who will process them again through their own nonlinear chains.
+In 2026, you are not pressing Red Book CDs.
+You are designing samples that will be pitched and stretched, stacking nonlinear processors and time-domain effects, sending stems to other producers who will run them through their own nonlinear chains.
+The engineering compromise that produced 44.1 kHz no longer matches the actual work.

-Using 44.1 kHz everywhere because “it is the standard” is the equivalent of carving instruments out of bone because that is what early humans did.
-It ignores what has actually changed.
+Using 44.1 kHz everywhere because it is the standard is the equivalent of carving instruments out of bone because that is what early humans did.
+The constraint is gone.
+The habit remains.

 Production formats versus delivery formats